parkervoit/DS_notes/README.md

 - `git push` uploads any commits we have to your remotes
 - lather, rinse, repeat...
 - `git remote -v` shows all of your remotes

+# 3.23.2021

+# SQL Notes
+### vocab words
+- CRUD: Create, Read, Update, Delete records
+- SQL: Structured Queary Language
+- RDBMS: Relational Database System
+- structured data: data arranged into a database architecture
+- unstructured data: messier data, although a more flexible data structure
+- Data definition language (DDL): commands that change the structure of tables in the database
+- Data manipulation language (DML): used to insert, update, delete, and retreive information from databases
+### SQL flavors
+- MS SQL server
+- MySQL (free)
+- Oracle
+- PostGRES (free)
+- SQLite (free), less bells and whistles, efficient.
+Used in apps for local DB storage
+## SQL
+- SQL is structured Data
+    - structured data is arranged into databases
+- NoSQL is for unstructured Data
+    - MongoDB (Free) , stores "documents" instead of rows
+    - Firebase from Google
+    - Reddis
+    - .json stores DB into dictionaries
+- SQL is great for managing massive databases, way more efficient than something like excel
+- We use a SQL client to connect to a SQL server that holds our database, then execute SQL commands in the client to manipulate the server
+### Sequel Pro
+- we will be using Sequel Pro which uses the MySQL dialect
+- it connects to a shared cloud server with a few databases for practice
+### Queries
+- made up of statements and commands sent to the server, with results sent back to the client
+- These statements and commands fall across DML and DDL categories
+- You can chain queries to pull together multiple datasets